victoryang1/DAT-BOS-16/lessons/lesson-09/readme.md

 Read through the following questions and brainstorm answers for each:

-1. In class, we've covered two different types of algorithms so far: the *linear model* (ordinary least squares, OLS) and *k-nearest neighbors* (knn).
+1. In class, we've covered two different types of algorithms so far: the *linear model* (ordinary least squares, OLS) and *k-nearest neighbors* (KNN).
 What are the main differences between these two?
 What is different about how they approach solving the problem?
     - For example, what is _interpretable_ about OLS compared to what's _interpretable_ in KNN?

     > A: OLS is used to solve a continuous regression problem, while KNN is used to solve a categorical problem.

 2. What would be the advantage of using a linear model like OLS to solve a classification problem, compared to KNN?
     - What are some challenges for using OLS to solve a classification problem (say, if the values were either 1 or 0)?